 Most auction houses publish their catalogues around a month before the auction, but some leave it until as little as two weeks before.

-Buying at a property auction: step-by-step
+Buying a property at auction: step-by-step

-2. View the property
+2. View properties

-Try to see the property more than once and only proceed if you're really sure it's what you want.
+Try to see the properties you’re interested in buying more than once, and only bid if you're really sure it's what you want.

-3. Talk to a mortgage adviser
+3. Arrange a mortgage

 4. Make legal checks

-5. Arrange a property survey
+5. Get a property survey

-You should always have a survey done, but this is even more important if you're buying a 'doer-upper' at auction, as the seller may be trying to offload a property with serious structural issues.
+You should always have a survey done, especially if you're buying a 'doer-upper' at auction, as the seller may be trying to offload a property with serious structural issues.

-6. Decide on a price limit before you bid
+7. Decide on your price limit

 If you've found your ideal property and done the appropriate research, it's not always necessary to wait until the auction to make an offer.
 However, early bidding can be a gamble because, if your offer is rejected, you'll have already shown your hand to the auctioneer.